talkkonnect/talkkonnect/README.md

 * Since this image was created on Raspberry 3B+ Board if you use Raspberry 4 please note that you will have to do the following apt install firmware-brcm80211 then you will have to use raspi-config to set the wifi country for the wifi to work and not sure if anything else is broken on RBP V4.

-### talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry 2/3 and RESPEAKER Compatable HAT ###
+### (old) talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry 2/3 and RESPEAKER Compatable HAT ###
 * This Image Was Created On 09/January/2022 and Runs Bullseye Release along with talkkonnect version 2.09.19 Released 08/January/2022
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry 2/3 Respeaker Hat](https://drive.google.com/file/d/1c8f5EuKzgayuESFF3m35aPjC_26-4Gq9/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.